 The easiest way to identify an iPhone is to check the 'A' model number on the back, and in this article we list the A numbers for every iPhone.
 But if the number is obscured or too small to read, there are other methods: you can use the 'M' model number listed in Settings; or you can look at the phone's shape and external features and make an identification using the descriptions and photos below.

 Use the A number on the back

-In almost all cases the best way to identify an iPhone is by using the identification number printed on the back.
+In many cases the best way to identify an iPhone is by using the identification number printed on the back.
 This is a small number that starts with the letter A, and labelled 'Model'.
 It'll be something like "A1203" or "A1634".

 When we say "small number" we really do mean small, and you may find it hard to read the number with the naked eye.
 A magnifying glass will help if you've got one!